microsoft/app-innovation-workshop/Walkthrough Guide/03 Mobile Network Services/README.md

 [Get("/job/{id}/")]
 Task<Job> GetJobById(string id);

-And we can do lots more.
+//And we can do lots more.
 [Post("/job/")]
 Task<Job> CreateJob([Body] Job job);